DRJeanLoupFDBLG/Exo-REM/README.md

 # Description:
 ## Author:
 Jean-Loup Baudino
+## Scientific use
+Please cite Baudino et al. 2015, 2017 and Charnay et al. 2018 (full reference in the export-bibtex.bib)
+## How to
+The easy way to use this program is to pass by the Jupyter notebook PlotResults.ipynb
 ## Files and directories
  - Tools.py: contains functions and class used by the other programs
  - pipeline.py: compares the observation and models and generate a XML file storing the result